microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

 Artworks is a cross-platform app written with Node.js and [Electron](https://electron.atom.io/).
 As such, it is equally capable of running on Windows, macOS, and Linux.
 In the next exercise, you will use it to classify images by the artists who painted them.

 <a name="Exercise6"></a>
-## Exercise 6: Upload painting images to perform and view predictions ##
+## Exercise 6: Use the app to classify images ##

-Earlier in this lab you performed a few "Quick Tests" via the Custom Vision Service portal to predict the probability of a painting belonging to a specific famous artist.
-What you may not have realized is that the Custom Vision Service portal uses the exact same Training and Prediction APIs a developer would use in their own app.
-This means a developer could, with just a little effort, recreate the entire experience of the Custom Vision Service portal on their own.

-In this exercise, you will be using the Artworks app to upload images from your local computer and send them to the Prediction API for analysis: essentially creating your own Quick Test service.
-Instead of viewing a percentage breakdown of all predicted image tags and probabilities, Artworks streamlines the process by simply identifying the likely artist or returns the probability that an image is not a painting from a famous artist at all.
+In this exercise, you will use the Artworks app to submit images to the Custom Vision Service for classification.
+The app uses the JSON information returned from calls to the Custom Vision Prediction API's [PredictImage](https://southcentralus.dev.cognitive.microsoft.com/docs/services/eb68250e4e954d9bae0c2650db79c653/operations/58acd3c1ef062f0344a42814) method to tell you whether an image represents a painting by Picasso, Rembrandt, Pollock, or none of the above.
+It also shows the probability that the classification assigned to the image is correct.

 1. Click the **Browse (...)** button in the Artworks app.